This article was updated on April 18th, 2023

 Common causes of yellow vomiting / bilious vomiting syndrome in elderly dogs

-These are some of the most common reasons for your dog to be vomiting yellow bile:
+These are some of the most common reasons for your dog to be vomiting yellow bile.

-- Pancreatitis: Pancreatitis is an inflammation of your dog’s pancreas.
-This is a common condition that will cause your dog to vomit and have diarrhea.
-Pancreatitis is caused by your dog eating a high fatty meal.
-Your dog will also have a very painful stomach and not eat.
-Pancreatitis can be treated but in severe cases can be fatal.
+Treatment: Pancreatitis can be treated but in severe cases can be fatal.
 Sometimes your dog will need to see your vet for IV fluids and injectable medication for them to recover.
-For mild cases of pancreatitis, you can try at-home treatment of a bland diet but if your dog does not stop vomiting and eating after 24 hours, they will need to see your vet.
+For very mild cases of pancreatitis, you can try at-home treatment of a bland diet but if your dog does not stop vomiting and eating after 24 hours, they will need to see your vet.
 The cost of this workup and treatment at your vet can be $500 to $1500+ depending on the severity of your dog’s condition.
+Learn about the best ways to care for a dog with pancreatitis.

-- Gastroentertitis: Gastroenteritis is inflammation of the intestines.
-This can commonly cause your dog to have yellow vomiting, in particular, once the stomach is empty.
-Dogs with gastroenteritis will often have several episodes of vomiting and diarrhea, and frequent bowel movements.
-It is usually caused when your dog eats something that they should not eat.
-In mild cases, you can offer a bland diet and probiotics.
+Treatment: In mild cases, you can offer a bland diet and probiotics.
 In more severe cases your dog will need to see your vet.
 They will be able to prescribe medications and IV fluids to help them fully recover.
-The average cost of this treatment can be $500 to $1500+ depending on the severity of your dog’s condition.Â
+The average cost of this treatment can be $500 to $1500+ depending on the severity of your dog’s condition.

-- Liver or kidney disease: If your dog is having liver or kidney issues, they can commonly vomit yellow bile.
-Other common symptoms include lack of appetite, weight loss, vomiting and diarrhea.
-Most dogs will need to see your veterinarian for treatment.
-Your vet will want to run bloodwork to see how severe the disease is and start a treatment plan.
+Treatment: Your vet will want to run bloodwork to see how severe the disease is and start a treatment plan.
 The cost of treatment of liver and kidney diseases is $500 to $2000+ depending on what treatment is needed.

-- Dietary indiscretion: Dietary indiscretion is caused when your dog eats something that they should not have such as human food.
+4. Dietary indiscretion: Dietary indiscretion is caused when your dog eats something that they should not have such as human food.
 Many dogs will have yellow vomit with this but can fully recover without any treatment in just a few days.
 If your dog continues to vomit, it would be best that they see your vet right away.
 Cost will depend on how severe your dog’s signs are and can range from $200 to $500+

-- Toxin exposure: There are many chemicals, plants and other environmental elements that can be toxic to your dog.
+5. Toxin exposure: There are many chemicals, plants and other environmental elements that can be toxic to your dog.
 This can cause your dog to vomit yellow bile.
 Most of these dogs will also be very lethargic and sick.
 If you think that your dog has eaten something that is toxic, it is best for them to see a vet right away.
 Most likely they will need bloodwork and IV fluids to help treat these toxicities.
 The average cost of toxicity treatment is $500 to $1,000,

 Diagnosing yellow vomiting in senior dogs / bilious vomiting syndrome